1. Mechanical Engineer

 Airlines, government, private companies, and the military hire aircraft mechanics to repair and perform scheduled maintenance on airplanes and helicopters.

-A logistician is someone who analyzes and coordinates an organization’s supply chain—the system that moves a product from supplier to consumer.
+A logistician analyzes and coordinates an organization’s supply chain — the system that moves a product from supplier to consumer.